-As a leading disability charity in the North West, we work tirelessly towards a brighter future for all.
-And to build communities where everyone feels valued and can thrive.
+As a leading charity in the North West, we work tirelessly towards a brighter future for all and to build communities where everyone feels valued and can thrive.

 The people we support tell us that they face daily discrimination, hardship and barriers.
-And the impact of harsh austerity measures roll on.
 Things must change.

 Every day, we listen and learn from the people we support so we can work together for change.
 Join us.

 We see increasing demand for mental health support through the high number of referrals the Together Trust receives daily.

 Mental health is one of our campaigning priorities, and we will continue to fight for change where it is needed in the mental health system.

 Care experienced people deserve the best possible life chances.
 But they tell us they continue to feel stigmatised and alienated from society.
 We're committed to challenging stereotypes and shattering misconceptions.
 Until communities value and support care leavers as they should.

 We want to see long-term support in place for care leavers.
 Starting from someone's initial transition from the care system long into independence.
 We also want the age of care leavers moving into independent accommodation raised to 25, and appropriate ongoing support offered throughout someone's life, so they can truly thrive.

 The government’s prioritisation of children and young people’s mental health is a step in the right direction.
 But the investment doesn't go far enough.

 Support services continue to be cut.
 CHAMS and the NHS strain under the weight of referrals.
 And young people are not getting the help they need.
 Early intervention is critical so young people can build resilience and get the right support to manage their mental health.